JackDuluoz/lotide/README.md

 The following functions are currently implemented:

-  assertArraysEqual: Fundamentally the same as eqArrays.
+* assertArraysEqual: Fundamentally the same as eqArrays.

-  assertEqual: Asserts if two primitive type values are identical.
+* assertEqual: Asserts if two primitive type values are identical.

-  assertObjectsEqual: Fundamentally the same as eqObjects.
+* assertObjectsEqual: Fundamentally the same as eqObjects.

-  countLetters: Returns the count of letters in a string as an object.
+* countLetters: Returns the count of letters in a string as an object.

-  countOnly: Returns the count of specified values in an array as an object.
+* countOnly: Returns the count of specified values in an array as an      object.

-  eqArrays: Asserts if two arrays are identical using inspect.
+* eqArrays: Asserts if two arrays are identical using inspect.

-  eqObjects: Asserts if two objects are identical using inspect.
+* eqObjects: Asserts if two objects are identical using inspect.

-  findKey: Finds the first key of a specified value in an object using callback.
+* findKey: Finds the first key of a specified value in an object using callback.

-  findKeyByValue: Finds the first key of a value in an object without callback.
+* findKeyByValue: Finds the first key of a value in an object without callback.

-  flatten: Returns nested arrays as one falltened array.
+* flatten: Returns nested arrays as one falltened array.

-  head: Returns only the first element in an array.
+* head: Returns only the first element in an array.

-  letterPositions:
+* letterPositions: Provides the indexes for all occurrences of a letter in a string.

-  map: Iterates over an array and allows callback functions to be performed on     each element, producing a new, modified array of the same length.
+* map: Iterates over an array and allows callback functions to be performed on each element, producing a new, modified array of the same length.

-  middle: Returns the middle index/indices of an array.
+* middle: Returns the middle index/indices of an array.

-  tail: Omits the first element of an array and returns the new array.
+* tail: Omits the first element of an array and returns the new array.

-  takeUntil: Pushes elements of an array into a new array until a desired element is reached.
+* takeUntil: Pushes elements of an array into a new array until a desired element is reached.

+* titleCase: converts a string to titleCase.

-  without: Given two array inputs, a first array is relieved of elements also contained in the second array.
+* without: Given two array inputs, a first array is relieved of elements also contained in the second array.